Getting the Most Out of Our Employees

 Population decline, low birthrate and an ageing population have become major issues facing Japan since 2008.
 Among these, the population in Aomori prefecture, where we were founded, is rapidly decreasing.
 Each year, Aomori ranks among the top prefectures in Japan in the rate of population decline.
 According to the Aomori Prefecture Long-term Population Vision of the prefectural government’s Planning and Policy Department, the prefecture’s population is expected to decline from 1.23 million in 2021 to around 820,000 in 2045.
 Moreover, elderly as a percentage of Aomori’s population was most recently 33.9%, which was above the national average of 28.1%.
 A reason for the declining population in Aomori is the outflow of people from the prefecture as a whole.
 This trend is particularly true for Aomori City, which is the prefectural capital.
 Currently, residents move out of the prefecture as they graduate from high school or university for work.
 This is because of the relatively limited number of attractive companies and job opportunities, as well as lower pay.

-By incorporating the advanced knowledge and know-how of aquaculture from our Danish subsidiary Musholm A/S, the group will create rewarding jobs in Aomori Prefecture, which has been experiencing depopulation for many years.
-The group hopes to promote initiatives that encourage the active participation of human resources.
+By incorporating the advanced knowledge and know-how of aquaculture from our Danish subsidiary Musholm A/S, we will create rewarding jobs in Aomori Prefecture, which has been experiencing depopulation for many years.
+We hope to promote initiatives that encourage the active participation of human resources.

-Job Creation in Cities in Danger of Vanishing
+Job Creation in Cities at risk of disappearing

 All of the salmon trout aquaculture farms operated by Japan Salmon Farm Inc. are located in depopulated areas in Aomori Prefecture.
 We hope to revitalize these communities by operating a business with high social contribution in communities that could vanish altogether to attract locals to apply for jobs or entice young people who had once left the prefecture to return.